Fiberglass Pool Retaining Wall Video: Solutions for a Sloped Yard

 3. Turn-Down Concrete Slabs

 Another budget friendly option if you do not have the room to build up on the downhill side is to do a Turn-Down slab.
 This is a concrete retaining wall poured in conjunction with the concrete patio.
-Oftentimes this costs significantly less than a block retaining wall.
+This often costs significantly less than a block retaining wall.

 4. Avoiding Walls with Grading and Landscaping